JMBROGB666/UEAssetDownloader/readme.md

 <h2>Features</h2>

-The launcher is incomplete; however, it should be able to preform most of the important tasks.
+The Manager is incomplete; however, it should be able to preform most of the important tasks (Downloading Assets!).

-It can launch projects as well as download and install assets and plugins from the <a href="https://www.unrealengine.com/marketplace/en-US/store">UE4 marketplace</a>.
+It download and install assets and plugins from the <a href="https://www.unrealengine.com/marketplace/en-US/store">UE Marketplace</a>.

-It does not yet install the UE4 engine.
-So, you need to <a href=https://docs.unrealengine.com/en-US/GettingStarted/Installation>manually install</a> that first.
-Also, two-factor support has not yet been tested.
+Two-factor support has not yet been tested.

-There are probably many bugs still, so please <a href="https://github.com/nmrugg/UE4Launcher/issues/new">file an issue</a> if you have a problem.

 <h2>Screenshots</h2>